Infineon/TARGET_CYBT-343026-EVAL/README.md

 ### Kit Features

-* CYW20706 is a monolithic, single chip, Bluetooth&#174; dual-mode System-on-a-Chip (SoC) that includes a baseband processor, an Arm&#174; Cortex&#174;-M3 processor, and an integrated transceiver.
+* CYW20706 is a monolithic, single chip, Bluetooth&#174; dual-mode system on chip that includes a baseband processor, an Arm&#174; Cortex&#174;-M3 processor, and an integrated transceiver.
 * The CYBT-343026-EVAL enables you to evaluate and develop applications on the AIROC&#8482; CYBT-343026-01 Bluetooth&#174; and Bluetooth&#174; LE module.
 CYBT-343026-EVAL can be used as a standalone evaluation kit or can be combined with Arduino compatible shields.

 ### Standalone Usage